EdwardAloba1/lcs_exercise_1/README.md

 ## Closing Thoughts
 Because of the time constraints it was difficult to incorporate all of the different features I had in mind and the time constraints in place.
 Especially given the fact more ideas kept popping up.

 Overrall I think there are some things that could have been improved with this design such as making the subcommittees a drop down under the committees table in member information.
+Along with that, adding a ranking system for committee and subcommittee sections in the committee table as well.

 Another thing that could have been done is separating the member and commitee information tables by pages.
 I felt like this would be a great idea and would make sense, but was difficult because of the other feature priorities and time.